JPery/ai_technical_challenge/README.md

 export PINECONE_API_KEY='your_pinecone_api_key'
 ```

-To run the agent, you can run the main script with fastapi:
+To run the software, you can run the main script with uvicorn:

 ```bash
 uvicorn main:app
 ```

+Once running, you can access http://localhost:8000 to interact with the application

 ### Challenge Queries